bjartek/flow-nfmt/README.md

 ## Features
  - provide all schemas for the NFT when you mint
  - provide shared schemas that link to a NFT stored in minter
+  - shared schemas must be design start their scheme name with 'shared/' to avoid confusion
  - any schema is supported
  - support listing for sale inside the NFT collection
    - platform owner will take small cut off all sales